daoodaba975/dev.roadmap/README.md

 ## Rust ⚙️

 I've heard a lot about this language; it will probably be my discovery of the year.
 I'll take the opportunity to have some fun with it.

-## PNPM 🧩

-I've always been tempted, but due to laziness, I never had the time to test it.
-This time, I'll use it in a few projects and see the difference compared to what I usually use (NPM & Yarn).